 Her early style of painting was conventional realism, focused on the female figures, and copying the academic masters.
 While attending Claremont Graduate University, her vision started shifting to more contemporary subjects, still focused mainly on female figures initially.
 Gradually her relationship to photographic sources changed and her style of paintings became more stylized and suggestive.

 Shabnam lives and works in Upland, California.
-Besides her exhibitions in Iran, she had her thesis exhibition, ENEKAS, in the United States in 2016 in Claremont, California.
-She has also participated in group exhibitions:
+Besides her exhibitions in Iran, she has had the following exhibitions in the United States since 2014:

-“In Limbo”, Claremont Graduate University, Claremont, California in 2014
+“In Limbo”, Claremont Graduate University, Claremont, California, 2014

-1st Annual Art Exhibition, Alexander Hughes Community Center, Claremont, California in 2014
+1st Annual Art Exhibition, Alexander Hughes Community Center, Claremont, California, 2014

 I am drawn to painting because of its capacity to reflect the world I live in.
 My goal is to demonstrate the fact that what is done in life has a reflection on us as well as our surrounding environment.
 My paintings are abstractions of real places.
 Reflection implies clarity; however it is unclear at the same time.
 To me, reflection is clearer than reality.
 Things are not always what they seem; the first appearance can be deceiving.
 Reflection reveals the hidden realities.
 On the opposite side of “Reflection” is “Shadow” – the unreal and dark side of anything.
 Due to its exaggeration or reduction feature, shadow in my paintings stands for representing illusory and unreal side of things.